top of page

 If you have COVID-19

-If you have COVID-19, you should isolate for at least 5 days, even if you have only mild symptoms, starting with Day 0.
+If you test positive for COVID-19, you should isolate for at least 5 days, even if you have only mild symptoms, starting with Day 0.
 You should report the (positive) result of your RAT test.
 You can do this online through My COVID Record, or by phone (call: 0800 222 478).

 Arcady Hall COVID-19 Vaccination Policy